MMORPGs and the Transformation of Virtual Worlds (1997–2010)

 Contemporary hits like Baldur’s Gate 3 show how creators extend lifecycles with seasonal content and toolkits for communities.
 New IP are launching smaller, iterating quickly, and scaling with feedback loops.

 Education increasingly overlaps with play—universities host esports, modding becomes a training ground, and engines are taught in classrooms.
-As tools become simpler, engine developers from Europe will prototype the next breakout worlds.
+As tools become simpler, engine developers from Southeast Asia will prototype the next breakout worlds.

 Beyond rendering and frame rates, a sense of agency is what players remember.
 Designers who respect that agency will lead the medium forward.